Ehime Maru and USS Greeneville collision: Emergency response

 At 13:48, Greeneville radioed a distress call to COMSUBPAC at Pearl Harbor for assistance.
 COMSUBPAC notified the local United States Coast Guard (USCG) unit at 13:55 which began a search-and-rescue effort.
 The submarine maneuvered towards Ehime Marus survivors to attempt a rescue.
-Weather conditions were unhelpful: 15- to 20-knot winds, which, in turn, were producing waves of 8 to 12 ft.
+Weather conditions were inhibitive: 15- to 20-knot winds, which, in turn, were producing waves of 8 to 12 ft.
 Due to these rough seas, the submarine's main deck hatches could not be opened; the only outside access was through the top of the sail through its access trunk.
 Greeneville, moreover, was still low in the water because it normally took 30 minutes to pump out the remaining water in the ballast tanks after an emergency blow.
 As the heavy, partially submerged submarine bobbed in the ocean, it also displaced large waves that, in Waddle's opinion, threatened to capsize the life rafts in which Ehime Marus survivors were gathering.
 Waddle decided that it would be safer to stand off the submarine from the group of survivors and wait for assistance to arrive.
 Ehime Marus survivors, many of them struggling in the diesel fuel released from their sinking ship, were able to gather on the several life rafts that had deployed automatically as their ship sank.

 A USCG helicopter arrived at 14:27, noted the survivors in the life rafts, and began searching for any survivors who might still be in the water.
 At 14:31 and 14:44 respectively, a USCG rigid-hulled inflatable boat and patrol boat arrived and administered first aid to the survivors in the rafts.
 Media helicopters also arrived during the rescue operation, and the incident was reported quickly by major news organizations.
 Of the 35 people aboard Ehime Maru (20 crew members, 13 students, and 2 teachers), the USCG rescued 26 people and took them to Oahu for medical treatment.
 Only one of the survivors had a serious injury, a broken clavicle; he was hospitalized for five days.
 Nine other people were missing, including four 17-year-old high school students and the two teachers.
 None of the nine missing were seen by any of the survivors, Greeneville crewmembers, or USCG personnel after the ship sank.
 Captain Ōnishi stated that the nine missing people were probably in the ship's galley and engine rooms when the ship sank.
 USCG and USN aircraft and ships searched the ocean around Ehime Marus last location continuously for 22 days, until 2 March.
 Two Japanese civilian vessels also joined the search.
 No remains of the nine missing people were discovered during the search.